 Who should be selling here?
 Those selling general consumer goods looking for small single-digit growth but looking to the future.

 Anecdotally, I hear a lot of ecommerce sellers reporting that Walmart is becoming more and more significant, but I’ve yet to talk to a single seller who has Walmart making up more than 10% of their sales.
 The real reason to start selling on Walmart is betting on the future.
 Walmart’s ecommerce sales continue to grow at nearly 40%, although most of this comes from their own first party (1P) sales.
-They also bought Jet.com and other high profile ecommerce sites and there’s solid reason to believe their ecommerce sales will only continue to grow.
+They also bought Jet.com previously and other high profile ecommerce sites and there’s solid reason to believe their ecommerce sales will only continue to grow.

 Walmart's referral fees vary even more than Amazon's depending on the category but average out to around 15%.